 For many people with allergies and asthma, regular cleaning can help keep symptoms at bay.
 And there’s nothing quite like giving your home a thorough once-over.
 But depending on what products you use, that sheen can come with a dark underside.
 So before you reach for those mops, brooms and buckets and hit the grocery store cleaning aisle, read on.

 Bello is the author of several studies, including “Quantitative assessment of airborne exposures generated during common cleaning tasks: a pilot study.”
 While trying to pinpoint the cause of the nurses’ symptoms, she was inspired not only to research the chemicals found in hospital settings, but also in our homes.

-Some of the biggest culprits, she says, are disinfectants, especially ones that contain quaternary ammonium compounds – dubbed “quats” – which can harm far more than the germs they’re meant to clean up.
+Some of the biggest culprits, she says, are disinfectants, especially ones that contain quaternary ammonium compounds – dubbed “quats.”
+They can harm far more than the germs they’re meant to clean up.
 “These disinfectants are designed to kill bacteria, and that’s why they are important in terms of adverse health effects in human beings, because they are dangerous to life,” explains Bello, who is also researching the germ-killing effectiveness of various green cleaners as well as do-it-yourself alternatives like vinegar.

 Disinfection is necessary in some situations.
 But Bello says most consumers don’t understand that many of the chemicals are only effective if you first thoroughly clean the surface.
 Then you apply the disinfectant and let it sit for 10 minutes – then rinse thoroughly.
 In other words, many consumers are getting the chemical hit, but not the disinfection.

 “People want to use disinfectants to protect themselves, but at the same time, concern for their health is pushing us to think, ‘Do we really need them?’” she says.
 “We are protecting ourselves without any scientific evidence there.”